2017-2018 School Year

 Tuesday, September 5, 2017–Friday, May 11, 2018

-Creative Corners Preschool is expanding to meet your needs.
+Creative Corners Preschool has flexible schedules, to meet your needs.

 We have preschool classes for ages 2–5.

 Children must be 2, 3 or 4 years old by September 1, 2017

 Welcome Packets will be mailed on Monday, August 7.

 Teacher Meet & Greet: Wednesday, August 30, 10:00am-noon

 Parent Orientation: Tuesday, August 22, 6:00-7:30pm

 Teacher Meet & Greet: Wednesday, August 23, 10:00am-noon